Saturday, June 29, 2019

 his wife Lizinka in Nashville City Cemetery.

 At the funeral service at Christ Church in Nashville, where Ewell's wife had lived for decades, hundreds of mourners gathered.
-Among them were Tennessee Gov. John Brown and former Confederate generals Lucius Polk, William Bate, William Hicks Jackson, Richard Lilley and Edmund Kirby Smith.
-A hearse bearing Ewell's remains was escorted a short distance to the city cemetery near old Fort Negley, key defense during the Federals' occupation.
+Tennessee Gov. John Brown attended as did former Confederate generals Lucius Polk, William Bate, William Hicks Jackson, Richard Lilley and Edmund Kirby Smith.
+An escorted hearse bore took Ewell's remains a short distance to the city cemetery near old Fort Negley, key defense during the U.S. Army's' occupation.
 As he wished, Ewell was buried next to his wife.

 Richard Ewell wanted a plain headstone and footstone.
 He got a more elaborate marker.